 The Great Yarmouth Borough area of the Broads Authority is constrained from flood risk and European designated sites.
-Furthermore there are more sustainable locations, subject to fewer constraints, outside of the Broads Authority Executive Area where it is more prudent to develop land for residential dwellings.

-c) Great Yarmouth Borough Council has agreed to meet the housing need for the entire Borough outside of the Broads to protect the special qualities of the Broads.
+Furthermore there are more sustainable locations, subject to fewer constraints, outside of the Broads b)c) Great Yarmouth Borough Council has offered agreed to meet the housing need for the entire Borough outside of the Broads to protect the special qualities of the Broads.